What does it mean to be a software developer?

 The mood you’re in can change your perception of basically everything.
 If you feel that you argue because you’re in a bad mood or because of other external factors which have nothing to do with the subject of the conversation, it’s time to stop the debate.
 Think why you reacted like you did and try not to let your emotions drive your argumentation.

-There are some ideas which are worst discussing for, but you need strong arguments for them.
+There are some ideas which are worth discussing for, but you need strong arguments for them.

 If you need to follow a golden rule when debating, take this one: don’t take it personal.